March 27, 2017

 - get-vmswitch - Gets virtual switches from one or more virtual Hyper-V hosts.

 Managing Hyper-V using PowerShell is extremely powerful and provides an easy way to make mass automated changes to our Hyper-V environment.
 Many of the actions we can perform are much easier than pointing and clicking through the GUI counterparts in the Hyper-V manager.
-PowerShell can be run locally on the Hyper-V host as well as remotely using remote PowerShell commandlets.
+PowerShell can be run locally on the Hyper-V host as well as remotely using remote commandlets.
 Either way, we can execute PowerShell code in Hyper-V.